 Schumer Says Federal Grant Will Help Fire Departments And Organizations Pay For Improvements During Difficult Fiscal Times

 Schumer Successfully Pushed For Additional Funding For Assistance To Fire Departments And First Responders

-U.S. Senator Charles E. Schumer today announced that two Capital Region fire departments have received federal grants totaling $309,427 from the FY06 Assistance to Firefighters Grant (AFG) Program administered by the U.S. Department of Homeland Security (DHS).
-The City of Watervliet Fire Department in Albany County will receive a $218,702 grant and the Schoharie Fire Department Niagara Engine Co.
-No. 6 in Schoharie County will receive a $90,725 grant.
-Both grants will be used to improve operations and safety.
-The grants are part of the eighteenth round of DHS FY06 AFG program awards to several fire departments throughout the country.
+U.S. Senator Charles E. Schumer today announced that Maine Fire Department in Broome County has received a federal grant totaling $69,236 from the FY06 Assistance to Firefighters Grant (AFG) Program administered by the U.S. Department of Homeland Security (DHS).
+This grant will be used to improve operations and safety.
+This grant is part of the eighteenth round of DHS FY06 AFG program awards to several fire departments throughout the country.

-"This funding will go a long way in supporting the first responders in the Capital Region," said Schumer.
+"This funding will go a long way in supporting the first responders in Maine," said Schumer.
 "We can never truly repay our firefighters and first responders for their heroic efforts and dedication to duty.
 However, we can ensure that they have the training, equipment and resources they need to do their job well.
 This is even more necessary when local budget cuts are leaving them without enough funding.
-This federal money will help make sure that firefighters in Albany and Schoharie Counties get the resources they need to keep our communities safe."
+This federal money will help make sure that firefighters in Broome County get the resources they need to keep our communities safe."

 Schumer was among the first senators who recognized the need for the federal government to establish a funding program for local governments and fire departments to help defray the rising costs of equipment and fire prevention.
 Since its inception in 2001, the Assistance to Firefighters Grant Program has delivered over $122 million to New York's fire departments.